Advertisement

 Taking control of England

 Despite his victory at Hastings, King William still faced much resistance to his rule from the local population.
-In some cases William tried to appease his new subjects, but in northern England he launched a particularly devastating military campaign to deal with a revolt.
-Known as the ‘Harrying of the North’ during the winter of 1069-70 William’s army laid waste to northern parts of his kingdom, destroying homes and fields.
+While in London.
+William was able to levy fines on his new subjects and gradually get their support, the situation in northern England was much more difficult.
+William launched a particularly devastating military campaign during the winter of 1069-70 – known as the ‘Harrying of the North’, the Normans laid waste to the northern parts of his kingdom.
+The Anglo-Norman chronicler Orderic Vitalis describes the scene:

 Changing England